UL MBA Insider

 Prepare Your Pitch

 Now that you have a thoughtful proposal, spend some time getting comfortable with your pitch.
 Keep in mind, this is the kind of decision that may take more than one conversation.
-Also be prepared for your employer to counter with their own proposal—for example, they may offer to split the cost of the course with you instead of paying for it in its entirety.
+Be prepared for your employer to counter with their own proposal—for example, they may offer to split the cost of the course with you instead of paying for it in its entirety.

 More Articles